 How to Fix the SIM Not Provisioned MM#2 Error on Android

 Now that you have a clear idea about the SIM not provisioned MM#2 error on Android, it is time to jump into the troubleshooting tips to resolve this problem.

 So, before jumping into the complex troubleshooting tips, we recommend restarting the Android mobile.
-If the error is still appearing after the device reboot, be sure to check out the details for the next solutions.
+If the error still appears after the device reboot, check out the details for the next solutions.

 2. Check the SIM Card

 The chance of fixing the issue with the device restart is pretty low.
 Still, you should give it a try.
 If it doesn’t work, you need to focus on the SIM card.

 The first step would be to find the SIM Card Opening Tool that comes with the smartphone because most people lose it.
 It is good if you are not one of those people.
 Otherwise, a similar-sized pin would work.

 Now, you need to take out the SIM tray and check the SIM card placement.
 If the SIM placement is wrong, then you can be sure that the displaced SIM card is the reason for this error.

 However, if you didn’t find anything wrong with the SIM placement, then take out the SIM and look for signs of physical damage.

 If you are using the same number for a log-time then, having a damaged SIM card is a clear possibility.
 In that case, you just have to go to the nearest network service provider’s store and ask for a replacement.
 They will get you a new SIM card for free.